pawanit17/springboot/README.md

   - So there would be a class annotated by **@SpringApplication**
   - Define Controller classes **@RestController** which Spring would use for mapping URL requests to API calls
   - Create API calls and map them to URIs using **@RequestMapping** annotations
   - Business services can be created to hold the singleton data using **@Service** and can be used in the controller methods.
+  - **@Autowired** helps in populating the object in StringBoot application with the singleton instance.
 -

 # Database Connections